SINTEF/Muscade.jl/docs/src/Theory.md

 ## Target function

 To make the problem well-posed again, we introduce a target function ``Q(X,U,A)``.
-We then seek to make ``Q`` extremal (finding a local minimum, maximum), under the constraint ``R(X,U,A)=0``.
+We then seek to make ``Q`` stationary (finding a local minimum or maximum), under the constraint ``R(X,U,A)=0``.
 Depending on the relevant application, ``Q`` can represent different concepts.

 In design optimisation, one can associate a monetary value to ``A`` (building stronger costs more money), and to ``X`` (some system responses, including failure, would cost money).
 The objective is to find the design with the lowest associated cost.

 In an load estimation problem where part of the response is measured, we wish to find the most probable unknown load ``U`` (large loads are not likely) and response (a computed response ``X`` that drasticaly disagrees with the actual measurements is not likely) - under the constraint that load and response verify equilibrium.
 In this case, we minimize the *surprisal* ``s = -\log(P)`` instead of maximizing ``P``.
-Making probabilities or surprisal extremal is equivalent.
+Making probabilities or surprisal stationary is equivalent.
 However, since probabilities multiply (the joint probability density of independant variables is equal to the product of the marginal probability densities), the corresponding surprisals add, which fits into the system of having elements *add* contribution to the system of equations to be solved.
 Further, the surprisals are typicaly numericaly "kinder".

 ## Lagrangian

-Making ``Q`` extremal under the constraint ``R(X,U,A)=0`` is equivalent to finding an extremal (a saddle point) of the *Lagrangian* ``L(\Lambda,X,U,A)`` (not to be confused with the potential in Lagrangian mechanics)
+Making ``Q`` stationary under the equilibrium constraints ``R(X,U,A)=0`` is equivalent to finding a stationary point (a saddle point) of the *Lagrangian* ``L(\Lambda,X,U,A)`` (not to be confused with the potential in Lagrangian mechanics)

 ```math
 L(\Lambda,X,U,A) = Q(X,U,A) + R(X,U,A) \cdot \Lambda